 - Tomatoes.
 Tomatoes not only improve the flavor of carrots, but the solanine they put into the soil will repel certain insects.
 The only issue is they can stunt growth slightly.

 - Bush and pole beans as well as peas.
-As legumes, they add nitrogen to the soil which improves carrot growth.
+As legumes, they add nitrogen to the soil which improves growth.
 However, too much nitrogen can cause forming and for the carrots to become hairy.
 Plant sparingly.

 - Parsley if left to flower attracts beneficial insects like hoverflies, which eat pests and are wonderful pollinators.